Emirgan Pier

 Emirgan Pier (Emirgan İskelesi) is a historic passenger ferryboat pier located in Emirgan neighborhood of Sarıyer district in Istanbul Province, Turkey.
 It serves ferries in Istanbul running between Çengelköy and İstinye on Bosphorus.

-The pier went into service in 1851 as the most of the piers on Bosphorus.
-The pier, which as situated at that times in front of the Emirgan Mosque, underwent an essential reparation in 1897.
+The pier went into service in 1851 as the biggest of the piers on Bosphorus.
+The pier, which was situated at that time in front of the Emirgan Mosque, underwent essential repairs in 1897.
 In 1900, a new pier was built a little bit south of it by the new owner of the ferryboat line, the Ottoman company "Şirket-i Hayriye", and the original pier was removed.
 Even though the pier was called sometimes "Mirgün Pier" and then "Uluköy Pier", it held its current name.

-The pier was closed down in March 1989, and demolished remaining inaccessible 12 years long during the widening works of the Bosphorus coastal street.
+The pier was closed down in March 1989, and demolished remaining inaccessible for 12 years during the widening works of the Bosphorus coastal street.
 After construction of a new pier building again in wood on piles that began in June 2001, it was reopened on November 24, 2001.

 Emirgan Pier is 16.11 m long.
 It is 1.20 m above sea level.
 The water depth at the site is 7.70 m.